 There’s something wildly comforting about peach cobbler.
 It’s gooey, golden, sweet, a little crisp on the top, and begging for a scoop of vanilla ice cream.
 Whether you’re baking for a crowd or just need a cozy dessert for one of those “I deserve something warm and buttery” nights—this peach cobbler delivers.

 Even better?
 This version uses canned peaches, so it’s quick, easy, and totally doable year-round.
 But it still gives you that slow-simmered, Southern-inspired magic.
-This recipe is already quick to prep and easy to make, but if you’re looking for a peach-based dessert that’s ready in just 10 minutes, you have to try my cinnamon sugar air fryer peaches recipe!
+This recipe is already quick to prep and easy to make, but if you’re looking for a peach-based dessert that’s ready in just 10 minutes, you have to try my cinnamon sugar air fryer peaches recipe too!
+And my single serving apple crumble and salted caramel cheesecake cookies are always big crowd pleasers too!

 This website uses affiliate links which may earn commission for purchases made at no additional cost to you.